HAWAIIAN VOLCANO OBSERVATORY DAILY UPDATE

 Current Aviation Color Code: ORANGE

-Puʻu ʻŌʻō Observations: Webcam images over the past 24 hours show persistent glow at long-term sources within the crater.
-There were no significant changes in seismicity or tilt over the past 24 hours.
-The sulfur dioxide emission rate from all East Rift Zone vents on July 15 was about 270 metric tons/day.
+Puʻu ʻŌʻō Observations: No significant changes are visible on webcam images, with persistent glow continuing at long-term sources within the crater.
+Seismicity and tilt records also showed no significant changes in the past day.
+The sulfur dioxide emission rate from all East Rift Zone vents was about 400 metric tons/day when measured on August 10.